-You can precompile analyzers into .hlto object files containing their final executable code.
-To do that, pass the relevant .spicy and .evt files to spicyz, then have Zeek load the output.
+Once you have the \.spicy and \.evt source files for your new analyzer, you need to precompile them into an \.hlto object file containing their final executable code, which Zeek will then use.
+To do that, pass the relevant \.spicy and \.evt files to spicyz, then have Zeek load the output.
 To repeat the example from the Getting Started guide: